Consideration of Bill, as amended in the Public Bill Committee

 The Bill, as drafted, does not breach the Northern Ireland protocol and the powers in the Bill are capable of being exercised compatibly with the protocol.
 We will ensure that that is the case.
 We are clear that the protocol provides that where a GB authority currently approves goods for sale, it will continue to be able to do so, in order to have that free-flowing movement.

 To the hon.
 Member for Westmorland and Lonsdale (Tim Farron), who never misses an opportunity to remind me that he would like more services close to his constituents, I say: I hear you, again.
-Following Health oral questions this morning, I can say that I know we both share that commitment to drive patient access to radiotherapy and treatments together.
+Following health questions this morning, I can say that I know we share that commitment to drive patient access to radiotherapy and treatments together.
 Many hon.
-Members know that that is dear to my heart, having had cancer on more than one occasion.
+Members know that that is dear to my heart, as I have had cancer on more than one occasion.
 I came here to try to get more cancer nurse specialists and to make sure that on their journey those who have metastatic cancer, which is rarely spoken about in this place, are treated as people who still have full lives to live.
 Living with and beyond cancer is something we should embrace.
 The next round of negotiations with the EU will start shortly and we will continue to explore with the EU what future relationship arrangements can look like.

 I was not in the Chamber earlier, but just before the Minister comes to a conclusion, I wish to thank her for her comments about the engagement she has had with my hon.
 Friend the Member for Central Ayrshire (Dr Whitford), who has not been able to participate in person in the process of this Bill.
 I know, however, that my hon.
-Friend has been grateful for the engagement on a cross-party basis, for the comments the Minister made about the amendments tabled by the Scottish National party in Committee, for the commitments the Government made in response to them and for their engagement with the Scottish Government.
-I just want to place on the record our thanks for all that and my sympathy with the amendment tabled by the hon.
+Friend has been grateful for the engagement on a cross-party basis, for the comments the Minister made about the amendments tabled by the Scottish National party in Committee, for the commitments the Government made in response to them, and for their engagement with the Scottish Government.
+I just want to place on the record our thanks for all that, and my sympathy with the amendment tabled by the hon.
 Member for St Helens South and Whiston (Ms Rimmer).
 A number of my constituents, like those of several other Members, have raised concerns about these issues of forced organ harvesting, and I hope some of that can be considered as well.

 I thank the hon.
 Gentleman for his contribution.
 These are unusual times, so it was my pleasure to work with the hon.
 Member for Central Ayrshire (Dr Whitford) to do what we could to ensure that the Bill proceeded with a degree of consensus, as it was to work with her on access to off-licence drugs some years ago.